 Estimating the project accurately can even be started in the RFP process.
 This is the opportunity where architects, contractors, and owners can express their concerns over the budget and timelines of the project.
 If either of the parties appears to be unrealistic about timing or budget, this should be an immediate red flag that the project is heading straight for an overrun.

 Thorough, realistic estimation and planning will help you avoid scheduling issues down the line, so be willing to listen and adjust course if project stakeholders express concern over timelines.

 2. Missing dependencies

 If not properly defined from the get-go, missing dependencies can lead to more than just overshooting deadlines: you could have difficulty arguing fault during litigation, arbitration, or lawsuit.
 For example, wall foundations have to be constructed before the walls themselves, and that must be properly represented on the project schedule.
 It may seem like a no-brainer, but in a complex project, it’s easy to overlook these types of mistakes.
-To avoid delays, schedules should be continually checked by multiple stakeholders to ensure all dependencies are in the proper, logical order.
+To avoid delays, construction schedules should be continually checked by multiple stakeholders to ensure all dependencies are in the proper, logical order.

 3. Poor resource allocation

 Every company has a set amount of resources available for any given project, whether that’s time, budget, materials, or manpower.
 Problems and delays often occur when schedules are set in place with the assumption that there are unlimited resources at your disposal.
 When creating your schedule, maintain a realistic sense of what you’ll have to work with at any given time, and be sure to remember external factors that could impact your resources, like material shortages.